A year later: With Article 370 gone, security forces have stabilised situation

 A report prepared by the Union Ministry shows that the number of terror incidents have decreased by 36 per cent since the abrogation of the Article.
 Between January to July 15 2019, there were 188 incidents that had been reported and for the same period this year, the number stood at 120.

-Between January to July 2019, the number of terrorists killed stood at 126, where as this year for the same period it was 136.
+Between January to July 2019, the number of terrorists killed stood at 126, whereas this year for the same period it was 136.
 In terms of grenade attacks last year the number was at 51 in comparison to 21 this year.

 Last year between January and July 75 security personnel were martyred when compared to the 35 this year.
 In terms of civilian deaths the number stood at 23 last year when compared to 22 this year between January and July 15.